muten84/appify/README.md

  - Geolocation HTML5 API
  - Notification API
  - Push State API (for history Page mechanism)
- - Advanced Javascript API such as: Battery Status, Acceloremeter, Orientation)

  Appify enables developers to write the View in HTML/CSS and the frontend Controller logic in Java.
  You can reuse all your Java business logic and your Java POJO Model in the offered VMMV pattern.